 Ramses II had a couple of different names, the most well known being Ramses the Great, then there was Ozymandias, and User-Maat-Re-Setep-En-Re.

 The United States has this in spades, since "the United States" is not so much a name as a title made of actual words, which are often translated: die Vereinigten Staaten, Etats-Unis, los Estados Unidos, etc.

 Prince Rogers Nelson, or simply known as Prince, has quite a few aliases.
-Among them are The Artist Formerly Known As Prince, The Artist, Alexander Nevermind, Coco, Starr * Company, Camille, and his very own symbol.◊
+Among them are The Artist Formerly Known As Prince, The Artist, Alexander Nevermind, Coco, Starr * Company, Christopher, Tora Tora, Camille, and his very own symbol.◊

 Actually, children who live in China and South Korea are given Western names.
-Christianity are the most common religions so Christian children have and extra name for their religion, but most Children who aren't Christian also have Western names as well.
+Christianity is one of the most common religions so Christian children have an extra name for their religion, but most children who aren't Christian also have Western names as well.